 Butcher block countertops make an excellent work surface in your kitchen.
 They’re easier on your dishes and won’t dull the edges of your cutlery as quickly as stone countertops.
 If you accidentally drop something on a wood countertop, it has a better chance of not getting damaged than if you dropped it on granite or concrete.

 While citrus juices can sometimes damage stone countertops, they don’t have much of an impact on wood.
 Wood countertops also don’t require anything special in the way of cleaning.
 In fact, you simply need to wipe them down with water and plain soap.
-Plus, if you do happen to nick, scratch, stain, or scorch your butcher block countertop, you can simply sand the damage away and put a protective coat of mineral oil over the surface again.
+Plus, if you do happen to nick, scratch, stain, or scorch your butcher block countertop, you can simply sand the damage away.
+Once sanded, put a protective coat of mineral oil over the surface again.

 Butcher Block Weaknesses